mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Internal

 When postively trending, effortless action emerges from one's being with a sense of calm alertness, feeling like a part of the universe.
-When negatively trending, one is in crunch time, tense and blinded by fear.
+When negatively trending, one's awareness shrinks down to a point, driven by fear and frustration to fight time itself.

 ### Collective